 Oil cleansing is an ancient technique that’s making its way back into modern day skincare regimens.
 This is due to its gentle nature, yet highly effective ability to deep clean the skin, remove makeup and SPF — without stripping skin of moisture.

-We recommend selecting an oil cleanser that does not contain foaming agents, fragrance or essential oils- as they can irritate dry skin around your eyes and sting the eyes, causing further skin imbalances such as redness and irritation.
+We recommend selecting an oil cleanser that does not contain foaming agents, fragrance or essential oils as they can irritate dry skin around your eyes and sometimes sting, causing further skin imbalances such as redness and irritation.
 Look for oil cleansers that include skin-loving oils such as jojoba, black cumin, oat, and sea buckthorn.

 2. Use Honey As A Natural Eye Mask (Baby soft skin is a guarantee)

 Honey is a gentle ingredient with numerous skin benefits.
 This makes it especially useful for sensitive and dry skin around the eyes.
 Honey works to gently exfoliate, smoothing and softening the dry skin.
 It also acts as a humectant, providing hydration benefits.